AlyonaMinina/Puncta-quantification-with-ImageJ/2. OSA project part I/OSA part I puncta quantification in two channels/README.md

    - A single .csv table with combined quantification for all analyzed images.
 The table will include:
    - Image name, file path, ROI number, and ROI area in µm².
    - Puncta number for each channel expressed per ROI and per µm².
-   - The first IJM will proivde ratio of puncta number detected in Channel 1/Channel 2 and Channel 2/Channel 1.
-The second IJM will save the number of puncta with the same coordinates in Ch2 and Ch1 for each ROI and fro 10 um2.
+   - The ratio of puncta number detected in Channel 1/Channel 2 and Channel 2/Channel 1.

     Note: If you are not satisfied with the quality of puncta detection, you can run the macro again on the same folder (as in Step 1) and select different prominence and Gaussian blur values.
 The macro will automatically load the ROIs saved in the latest macro run and offer the user an option to re-adjust the ROIs.
 If you do not wish to readjust the ROIs for each image again, you can comment out the line that starts with "Wait for user."